 Ask the right questions, put all the information between you the caregiver and family members in writing.
 To sign on the dotted line eliminates any chance of confusion as to what is expected in regards to the care provided for the senior.

-Those of you who are taking a serious look at starting or changing your career into the area of professional caregiving, our eBook ‘How to start a senior care business’ will provide you with the confidence in starting your own senior care business.
+Those of you who are taking a serious look at starting or changing your career into the area of professional caregiving, our eBook ‘How to start a senior care business’ will provide you with the confidence in starting your very own senior care business.
 Included in this eBook are 12 essential senior care business documents.

 Caregiver job requirements: